hbux/TimCoRetailManager/README.md

 ### Phase 1

 * Initialised GitHub repository for the project
-* Planned out the project using UML's and user interface diagrams and established goals of the project.
+* Planned out the project using UML's, user interface diagrams and established goals of the project.
 * Created several .NET Framework projects, including:
     * UI (WPF)
     * UI Library (business logic for UI)